Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Create-and-Assign-Custom-RBAC-Roles.md

 - The *nix tool `uuidgen`
 - The `uuidv5` function that is built-in to Terraform.

->**NOTE**: This isn't an exhaustive list.
+> **NOTE:** This isn't an exhaustive list.
 As long as the generated value is unique, the tool used isn't important.

 In this example, we will use `New-Guid` to generate the name value for our `Reader-Support-Tickets` role definition.
 Using `New-Guid` is as simple as opening a PowerShell window and running the `New-Guid` cmdlet.
 It will then generate a unique value for you to use.